AlexeiScl/AlexeiScl.github.io/_pages/about.md

 ---
 permalink: /
-title: "Alexei Sclearenco"
+title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

  Alexei Sclearenco
 Abingdon, Maryland • 4435878621• alexeisclearenco@gmail.com